 - Important: If you want to return to Ireland immediately, you should get in contact with the embassy in your host country immediately as they are collating a list of people to help with organising return flights – these are not guaranteed.
 Embassies and Consulate offices are not open to public but continue to offer assistance by phone and email.

 - Important: the Irish Health Authorities require anyone coming into Ireland, apart from Northern Ireland, to either self-quarantine or self-isolate on arrival for 14 days.
 You can stay with family or people you know whilst practicing self-isolation under HSE guidelines.
+You are also now asked to download the Covid Tracker app to help with contact tracing to prevent further outbreaks.

 - IRISH ORGANISATIONS ABROAD are available to support Irish emigrants in many countries around the world.
 Many of them have closed their public centres and will be operating by phone or email at present and will try to assist you as best they can.